 4. Face-Changing Opera

 Sichuan Opera is uniquely characterized by its close relationship to circus acting, combining acrobats, magicians, fire spitters and clowns.
 However, Chengdu adds another element to this already dramatic style of performance – face changing.
 Face changing, or bianlian, has its origins over 300 years ago during the Qing Dynasty and its precise techniques are another secret of Chengdu.
 Modern day performers use full-face painted silk masks, which can be worn in layers of as many as twenty-four.
 The most skilled ‘face changers’ can change about 10 masks in 20 seconds.
 However, these magical performances also benefit from the fact that they follow the story-telling traditions of the Beijing Opera and the shows have a long history and meaning in Chinese culture.
 It is easy to get absorbed in an opera display whilst enjoying a cup of green tea and a mouth-watering Hot Pot in one of Chengdu’s famous Teahouses.
-Just another unique reason to visit this city.
+Just another unique reason to visit this city during a China tour.

 Walk through a historic courtyard of the Qing dynasty and enter in to a stylish, contemporary and what can only be described as ‘cool’ hotel lobby.
 If Chengdu blends traditional and modern then The Temple House, third for The House Collective, is an impeccable reflection of this infusion.
 Guests can’t help but feel as if they are the coolest resident in town staying at this new property.
 Service is spotless, design is chic and cocktails are enticing.
 You might have to summon some will power to leave this “Temple’s” bubble and discover the other allures of Chengdu…